-- Variances in general and administrative expenditures and professional fees are examined in further detail in the chart below - Reporting to shareholders expenditures relate to the filing and dissemination of the annual audited financial statements for which there was no significant variance, as well as the Annual General Meeting ("AGM") which was held in Q4 2019.
-There was no significant variance between the current and comparative twelve month periods. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during periods.
-There is no significant variance between the current and comparative periods. - Impairment costs relate to the Cariboo, Fulton, Red and Beal properties as the Company determined that it would no longer continue to explore these properties, and therefore impaired the full amount of expenditures to September 30, 2019.
-The Company will continue to hold the mineral claims on the Cariboo property until they expire on June 23, 2021.
-There were no similar transactions in the comparative period. - Pre-acquisition costs in the current year of \$8,304 pertain to expenditures incurred to investigate exploration opportunities related to the Gold Range Property in Arizona, USA, prior to acquisition (refer to Section 3) "Mineral properties, Gold Range Property, Arizona, USA).
-Q2 2019 expenditures of \$1,800 relate to research in British Columbia for potential exploration opportunities during that period.
-There were no similar expenditures in the comparative periods. - During the three month period ended September 30, 2019, the Company recognized a net gain of \$115,882 on its short-term investments, (September 30, 2018 \$113,290); over the twelve month period, the company recognized a net gain of \$126,720, (September 30, 2018 \$217,838).
-The net gain at September 30, 2019 includes a realized gain of \$3,902, on the sale of 166,500 Spruce Ridge Resources Ltd. shares in Q2 2019 resulting in a cash inflow of \$18,955.
-The net gain at September 30, 2018 includes a realized loss of \$302,450 on the sale of 5,000,000 Spruce Ridge Resources Ltd. shares in Q4 2018 resulting in a cash inflow of \$150,051.
-The remainder of the gains, in each respective period, result from adjusting the Company's holdings in common shares to fair value at the respective period ends.
-These market price changes result in significant valuation adjustments from period to period.
+- Variances in general and administrative expenditures and professional fees are examined in further detail in the chart below - Reporting to shareholders expenditures relate to the filing and dissemination of the annual audited financial statements.
+In addition Q4 2019 expenditures in the Annual General Meeting ("AGM").
+There is no equivalent expenditure in the current year.
+The 2020 AGM date has been set and will take place in Q1 2021. - Stock exchange and transfer agent fees relate directly to the number of security exchange transactions during periods.
+There is no significant variance between the current and comparative periods. - During the year ended September 30, 2020, the Company impaired the full amount of expenditures relating to the Echo property in British Columbia as it was unable to identify clear targets for advancement; the option was terminated, and the property was returned to the vendor.
+Q4 2020 includes a recovery of \$4,450 for a British Columbia Mining Exploration Tax credit relating to 2020 qualified expenditures on the Echo property.
+2019 impairment costs relate to the Cariboo, Fulton, Red and Beal properties as the Company determined that it would no longer continue to explore these properties, and therefore impaired the full amount of expenditures to September 30, 2019.
+The Company will continue to hold the mineral claims on the Cariboo property until they expire on June 23, 2021. - 2020 Pre-acquisition costs of \$6,169 pertain to expenditures incurred to investigate exploration opportunities related to the Gold Range Property in Arizona, USA, (refer to Section 3) "Mineral properties, Gold Range Property, Arizona, USA).
+2019 expenditures include \$1,800 to conduct research in British Columbia for potential exploration opportunities and \$8,304 pertaining to expenditures incurred to investigate exploration opportunities related to the Gold Range Property in Arizona, USA, prior to acquisition. - On June 23, 2020, Spruce Ridge declared a dividend-in-kind of common shares of CNC, based on the number of shares held at July 6, 2020, the record date, at a ratio of 1 CNC share to 53.72